juanshishido/git-fundamentals/0-1_introduction.md

 ## About me

-My name is Juan Shishido, and I'm a graduate student at the School of Information
+My name is Juan Shishido, and I'm a graduate student at the School of Information.

-* I won't be able to answer all your questions.
+* I won't be able to answer all your questions
-* No one will.
+* No one will
-* But especially me.
+* But especially me
 * Because programming is one endless Google Search

 At D-Lab, we call this last point "Rochelle's Law", after Rochelle Terman,